 to offer audiences an experience of live music, in a world where concert halls and theatres have had to close;

 to provide paid opportunities for musicians to perform live;

 to provide technical support for the musicians to get the best out of an online performance.

 Through April to July 2020, while schools were closed, we also organised a series of five Family concerts especially for children and their families.
-As most children are now back in schools and nurseries there are no more Family concerts planned for the time being.

 Home Concert Club has been able to achieve our aims through crowdfunding donations via JustGiving.
 We hope to continue the series and establish HCC as a sustainable idea over the whole period of music venues remaining closed or restricted.